 Radiation therapy for CUP

-Radiation therapy, also known as radiotherapy, uses targeted radiation to kill or damage cancer cells.
+Radiation therapy, also known as radiotherapy, uses a controlled dose of radiation to kill or damage cancer cells.
 The radiation is usually in the form of x-ray beams.
+Most people with CUP have radiation therapy to relieve symptoms, such as pain, bleeding, difficulty swallowing, bowel blockages, shortness of breath, and tumours pressing on blood vessels or nerves or within bones.

 Learn more about:

 People with CUP are most likely to have external beam radiation therapy (EBRT), which is given from a machine outside the body.
-To help plan treatment, you will have an x-ray or CT scan of the treatment area.
+To help plan treatment, you will usually have a CT scan of the treatment area.
 To ensure that the same area is treated each time, the radiation therapist will make a few small dots (tattoos) on your skin that may be temporary or permanent.
+Radiation treatments are painless, although it can be uncomfortable lying on a hard treatment table.

-Some people with localised squamous cell carcinoma in the lymph nodes of the neck may be offered a combination of chemotherapy and radiation therapy.
+If squamous cell carcinoma spreads to the lymph nodes (e.g. in the neck or groin area) you may be offered a combination of chemotherapy and radiation therapy.
 This treatment is known as chemoradiation.
-It may be given for up to seven weeks.
+It may be given for up to 7 weeks.

 Side effects of radiation therapy

-Side effects tend to develop as you go through treatment, and most improve or go away in the weeks after treatment is finished.
-Talk to your doctor or nurse about ways to manage them.
+Side effects tend to develop as you go through radiation therapy, and most improve or go away in the weeks after you finish treatment.
+Talk to your doctor or nurse about ways to manage any side effects you have.

 Video: What is radiation therapy?